ppinkowski/js-examples/exercises/exercise2/README.md

 The server (in `server.js`) has a message handler setup to receive messages from the client.
 You must decide what to do with the message.

 A `sendToAllClients(message)` function is available which will broadcast the given message to all connected clients.

+## Starting the Servers

+Run `npm run example2` to start the client and server.
+The app will be available on http://localhost:5000